pfheatwole/thesis/source/foil_geometry.rst

 The basic model is adequate to represent wings composed of airfoils, but its inflexibility forced incidental complexity into the design curves.
-The expanded model provides additional flexibility, but it is up to the designer to identify which aspects of the foil structure result in a simple parametric representation.
-This section identifies some simplifying assumptions that provide a foundation for a particularly concise representation of many foils (parafoils in particular).
+The expanded model provides additional flexibility, but forces the designer to identify which aspects of the foil structure result in a simple parametric representation.
+This section identifies several simplifying assumptions that provide a foundation for a particularly concise representation of many foils (parafoils in particular).
 The result is an intuitive, parametric foil geometry model that decouples the design curves and allows a parafoil to be